The Wave Quartet

 - WDR 3

 The Wave Quartet came into being when the world-renowned marimba player Bogdan Bacanu was making an adaptation for his instrument of JS Bach’s three concertos for two harpischords.
-He teamed up with his former pupil Christoph Sietzen – a prizewinner in the 2014 ARD International Music Competition and a Rising Star of the European Concert Hall Organisation for the 2017/18 season – and with Emiko Uchiyama and Vladi Petrov, who had won a number of international competitions as a marimba duo.
+He teamed up with his former pupil Christoph Sietzen – a prizewinner in the 2014 ARD International Music Competition and a Rising Star of the European Concert Hall Organisation for the 2017/18 season – with Emiko Uchiyama who had won a number of international marimba competitions – and with Nico Gerstmayer who is a percussionist in the Bruckner Orchester Linz.

 The members of the Wave Quartet play exclusively on marimbas supplied by Adams Musical Instruments.